Mickey Mouse Logo

 Mickey Mouse Emblem

-In 1937, an additional logo appeared in addition to the main logo.
-It was a small icon with a schematic representation of the head of the studio’s mascot, Mickey Mouse.
-It exists in several versions: the first – completely black, the second – with the smiling face of the main character.
-The basis of the visual identity mark comprises three circles: one large one in the center (the face) and two smaller ones on the sides (the ears).
-There are two smiling versions: with a red tongue and completely black eyes and a white tongue and black pupils on a white background.
+In 1937, an additional logo appeared alongside the main logo.
+It was a small icon depicting the head of the studio’s mascot, Mickey Mouse.
+It exists in several versions: the first is completely black, and the second features the main character’s smiling face.
+The visual identity mark is based on three circles: one large one in the center (the face) and two smaller ones on the sides (the ears).
+There are two smiling versions: one with a red tongue and completely black eyes, and another with a white tongue and black pupils on a white background.

 The main lettering is hand-drawn and has nothing to do with fonts.
 It is a graphic drawing.
 However, it is similar to some typefaces, such as Xavier Sans Bold (by Jason Castle) and Aarde Black (by Anton Scholtz).
 Most of all, the design resonates with the Mickey font of the same name, which exists in two versions: painted letters (Mickey) and hollow letters (Minnie).